tdex-network/tdex-registry/README.md

 # JSON SCHEMA

 The `tdex-registry` is a simple public reachable file that follows the [JSON SCHEMA](https://json-schema.org) specification.
-Anyone is welcome to create his own registry and source to tdex clients directly.
+Anyone is welcome to create a custom registry and source to tdex clients directly.